stellaris-mods/autonomous-assembler/README.md

 ## How to add 3rd party spaceport modules/expansion cards/etc

-Sections:
+Regardless of what you're doing, please read all these sections.

 1. Generic info about overriding scripted_effects/triggers
+2. A note about global flags
+3. "Debugging"
-2. Adding a new Expansion Card
+4. Adding a new Expansion Card
-3. Adding your Spaceport Module to the SM operation
+5. Adding your Spaceport Module to the SM operation
-4. Adding support for your spaceport extension mod (if you add more slots to the spaceport)
+6. Adding support for your spaceport extension mod (if you add more slots to the spaceport)

-### SECTION 1: Overriding scripted_effects/triggers (objects)
+### Overriding scripted_effects/triggers (objects)
 (overwrite, override, overload, whatever)

 There are two really simple rules for this: